AcademySoftwareFoundation/OpenImageIO/src/doc/imageinput.rst

 Custom search paths for plugins
 --------------------------------

-Please see Section `Global Attributes`_ for discussion about setting the plugin search path via the ``attribute()`` function.
+Please see Section :ref:`Global Attributes` for discussion about setting the plugin search path via the ``attribute()`` function.
 For example::

         std::string mysearch = "/usr/myapp/lib:${HOME}/plugins";